ARab-R/Community/README.md

-# Coomunity
+# Community
-This the main repo for the community where all meeting notes are added
+This is the main repository for the community where all meeting notes are added.